 Second Opinion Consultation:

 Aside from provision of neuropsychological assessment, Dr. Murphy is available for second opinion consultation.
-She commonly reviews prior assessments (both from raw data and finalized report format) completed by another psychologist, neuropsychologist, educational psychologist, or other provider.
+She frequently reviews prior assessments (both from raw data and finalized report format) completed by another psychologist, neuropsychologist, educational psychologist, or other provider.
 Dr. Murphy is a specialist in Neuropsychological Second Opinion Evaluations in order to assess for possibility of "difficult to diagnose" or "missed" diagnoses.
 In addition to serving as a consulting provider, supervisor, and reviewer for other neuropsychological evaluations in hospitals to ensure quality of care, Dr. Murphy's training stems from one of three VA hospitals in the entire VA Health Care System across the United States that serves as a second opinion multi-disciplinary clinic for difficult to diagnose, medically unexplained, or otherwise potentially misdiagnosed neurobehavioral disorders.
 These were well-known to be the most challenging neurobehavioral diagnostic cases across the VA system.

 Public and Private Speaking Events: